PaulieB14/Bitcoin-Substreams-Dashboard/README.md

 - Opens the dashboard in your default browser
 - Displays the sample data in various charts and tables

-### Future Implementation
+### Current Implementation

-Once the Substreams integration is complete, the workflow will be:
+The current workflow is:

-1. Use Substreams to process Bitcoin blockchain data
+1. Use Substreams to process Bitcoin blockchain data (in progress)
-2. Store the data in Parquet files
+2. Store the data in Parquet files (in progress)
-3. Query the Parquet files with DuckDB to generate CSV files
+3. Display the data directly from Parquet files in the dashboard (complete)

-4. Display the data in the dashboard
+The Substreams process is currently running and processing ~3 months of Bitcoin blocks.
+Once it completes, the data will be converted to Parquet files and displayed directly in the dashboard without the need for intermediate CSV files.

 ### Custom Module Development